Baal in the Bible

 And the son of Jonathan was Merib-Baal; and Merib-Baal begot Micah.

-Then all the people went to the house of Baal, and broke it down, and broke its altars and its images in pieces, and killed Mattan the priest of Baal before the altars.
+And all the people went into the house of Baal, and broke it down; and they broke his altars and his images in pieces, and slew Mattan the priest of Baal before the altars.

-And God helped him against the Philistines, and against the Arabians that dwelt in Gur-baal, and the Mehunites.
+And God helped him against the Philistines, and against the Arabians that dwelt in Gur-Baal, and the Maonites.

 Instead, he lived like the kings of Israel did.
 He cast metal images of Baal,

-Solomon had a vineyard at Baal-hamon: He let out the vineyard unto keepers; Every one for the fruit thereof was to bring a thousand silver-pieces.
+Solomon had a vineyard at Baal-hamon; He let out the vineyard unto keepers; Every one for the fruit thereof was to bring a thousand pieces of silver.

 But the Baal has taken all the work of our fathers from our earliest days; their flocks and their herds, their sons and their daughters.